-- 1. Outline the management accounting system that you maintain and explain how that cost accounting information is reconciled to your audited financial statements. - Is your company's cost accounting system based on standard (budgeted) costs?
+1. Outline the management accounting system that you maintain and explain how that cost accounting information is reconciled to your audited financial statements.

+The accounting system used by Shagang is accounting system.
+The cost of various raw materials, energy, labour, overhead and etc. are collected by the accounts of "cost of production", and then carried forward or allocated to various products under the accounts of "finished products".

+The finished products can be reconciled to the audited reports.

+Is your company's cost accounting system based on standard (budgeted) costs?
 State whether standard costs were used in your responses to this questionnaire.
+If they were state whether all variances (ie differences between standard and actual production costs) have been allocated to the goods - and describe how those variances have been allocated.

+Shagang's cost accounting system is not based on standard cost, therefore this question is not applicable.

+3 Provide details of any significant or unusual cost variances that occurred during the investigation period.

+There were not any significant or unusual cost variances that occurred during the investigation period.

+4 Describe the profit/cost centres in your company's cost accounting system.

+Shagang does not adopt profit/cost centres concept in its accounting system, therefore this question is not applicable.

-If they were state whether all variances (ie differences between standard and actual production costs) have been allocated to the goods and describe how those variances have been allocated. - 3 Provide details of any significant or unusual cost variances that occurred during the investigation period. - 4 Describe the profit/cost centres in your company's cost accounting system. - For each profit/cost centre describe in detail the methods that your company normally uses to allocate costs to the goods under consideration.
-In particular specify how, and over what period, expenses are amortised or depreciated, and how allowances are made for capital expenditures and other development costs. - Describe the level of product specificity (models, grades etc) that your company's cost accounting system records production costs. - List and explain all production costs incurred by your company which are valued differently for cost accounting purposes than for financial accounting purposes. - 8 State whether your company engaged in any start-up operations in relation to the goods under consideration.
+For each profit/cost centre describe in detail the methods that your company normally uses to allocate costs to the goods under consideration.
+In particular specify how, and over what period, expenses are amortised or depreciated, and how allowances are made for capital expenditures and other development costs.

+Shagang does not adopt profit/cost centres concept in its accounting system, therefore this question is not applicable.

+Describe the level of product specificity (models, grades etc) that your company's cost accounting system records production costs.

+Shagang's accounting system records production costs for the following product categories:

+- 1) ; 2) ; 3) - List and explain all production costs incurred by your company which are valued differently for cost accounting purposes than for financial accounting purposes.

+There is NO production cost which is valued differently for cost accounting purposes than for financial accounting purposes.
+Therefore this question is not applicable.

+State whether your company engaged in any start-up operations in relation to the goods under consideration.
 Describe in detail the start-up operation giving dates (actual or projected) of each stage of the start-up operation.

+In the past 5 years, the manufacturing units had the following start-up operations: